SecZetta/integrations/active-roles/README.md

 ### Connections

+The Sync Service `Connection` to SecZetta is just through a csv file with all the profile data in it.
+This csv is actually created during the first Sync Workflow step via and `integration` handler

+> Note: You will need to run the integration handler script manually the first time so that the file gets created before you are able to build this connection

+The other Connection you will need to build is the one to Active Roles itself.
+This is a standard connector that the Sync Service provides.

+### Mappings

+Mappings provide the Sync Service a way to link SecZetta profiles to Active Role accounts.
+Typically this is done using some sort of UID. the profile `id` could likely be used as this will never change for the lifetime of non-employee.

+### Sync Workflow

+This is where all the action happens.
+This Sync Workflow can be scheduled to run however often it needs to in order to keep the accounts up to date.

-The Sync Service `Connection` to SecZetta uses an integration handler to grab all of the profiles in SecZetta's repository.
+The important part of the Sync Workflow is to ensure that the first step in the workflow is to run the `Integration Handler` that grabs all of the profiles in SecZetta's repository.
 The diagram below shows a how this communication occurs

 ![Connection Overview](img/active-roles-seczetta-connection.png)